hashicorp/consul/website/source/docs/guides/connect-gateways.md

 users with a way to help services in different datacenters communicate with each other.
-Mesh gateways take advantage of Server Name Indication (SNI), which is an extension to TLS that allows them to see the destination of inter-datacenter traffic without de-encrypting the message payload.
+Mesh gateways take advantage of Server Name Indication (SNI), which is an extension to TLS that allows them to see the destination of inter-datacenter traffic without decrypting the message payload.

-Using gateways for inter-datacenter communication can prevent each Connect proxy from needing an accessible IP address, and frees operators from worrying about IP address overlap between datacenters.
+Using mesh gateways for inter-datacenter communication can prevent each Connect proxy from needing an accessible IP address, and frees operators from worrying about IP address overlap between datacenters.